ezra-fast/OSCPNotes/Commands by Purpose.md

 ```

 6. Pass the Ticket:
-	1. (Administrator on the local machine, unless the TGS belongs to current user; this requires the target user's password or NTLM hash)
+	1. (Administrator on the local machine, unless the TGS belongs to current user)
 ```
 privilege::debug
 sekurlsa::tickets /export